kode4food/ale/docstring/add.md

 tags: ["math", "number"]
 ---

-Takes a set of numbers and calculates their sum.
+Calculates the sum of a set of numbers.

 #### An Example